The Mole (Australian TV series) season 3: Episode 6

 $5,000 Shopping Spree: After Crystal-Rose volunteered to for the Photo Hunt, the remaining players were split into two groups and told to, within three hours, spend exactly $5,000, in order to win $5,000 for the group kitty.
-To make this rather transparent task more challenging, numerous rules were put in place: the players couldn't own anything at the end of their time, they were not to spend more than $1,000 on anything, and they mustn't waste or give away any of the money.
+To make this rather transparent task more challenging, numerous rules were put in place: the players could not own anything at the end of their time, they were not to spend more than $1,000 on anything, and they must not waste or give away any of the money.
 Ann-Maree, Bob, and David took a helicopter ride and later a boat ride.
 Alaina, Marc, and Pete rented a recording studio, drank expensive bottles of wine, and spent $1,000 on a three-course fancy lunch in a private room, complete with butlers and masseuses.
 They both had a few hundred dollars left with very little time remaining.
 After going through a few ideas, Ann-Maree, Bob, and David chose to spend their remaining dollars on scratch tickets, and simply put whatever winnings they'd get back into further scratch tickets until their money was all gone.
 The other group bought a $400 stamp and posted it to the store from which they bought it.
 The six of them reunited with the host within the time limit and had receipts for exactly $5,000, so it seemed the assignment was won.
-However, the $400 stamp was determined to have broken either the rule against wastage or the rule against gifts - a postage fee of less than a dollar needn't be paid by $400 worth of stamps, and an antique stamp that's been posted once is not worthless, but merely worth less.
+However, the $400 stamp was determined to have broken either the rule against wastage or the rule against gifts - a postage fee of less than a dollar need not be paid by $400 worth of stamps, and an antique stamp that's been posted once is not worthless, but merely worth less.
 Since the rules were broken, the $5,000 they spent came from the kitty.

 Photo Hunt: During the shopping spree, Crystal-Rose prepared with a professional makeup artist and costumer to hide herself in Warner Bros.
 Movie World.
 If she could keep from being photographed by any of the other players for half an hour, she'd win a free pass through to the next episode, but if they spotted her, the group would win $5,000.
-She had the full complement of theme park costumes available for her choosing to pose as a character, but she chose to pose as a member of a family visiting the park, wearing a wig, eyeglasses, colored contacts, and much padding under normal, but different, clothing to make her appear heavier.
+She had the full complement of theme park costumes available for her choosing to pose as a character, but she chose to pose as a member of a family visiting the park, wearing a wig, eyeglasses, coloured contacts, and much padding under normal, but different, clothing to make her appear heavier.
 The others only came close to her once in the hour, when Alaina and Marc in fact got out of the way of Crystal-Rose and her "family" taking a photo themselves.
 Thus, no money was won and Crystal-Rose won her free pass.